 Options for calculating future annuity income

-When annuitising, there are two ways that the software can calculate future income from the funds: either by specifying what the annuity rate will be or allowing the software to derive an annuity rate based on the owner's age and gender.
+When annuitising, there are two ways that the software can calculate future income from the funds: either by specifying what the annuity rate will be or by allowing the software to derive an annuity rate based on the owner's age and gender.

 Option 1 - Specify the annuity rate